Seil0/cemu_UI/README.md

 ### If you have another idea, make a "new issue" with the ![#f03c15](https://placehold.it/15/fbca04/000000?text=+)`idea` lable

-## FAQ

-* My game is not detected automaticaly
-  * You need to add it to the [games.db](https://github.com/Seil0/cemu_UI/blob/master/downloadContent/games.db) database or you add it to the [games.csv](https://github.com/Seil0/cemu_UI/blob/master/downloadContent/games.csv) table so everyone can use it.
-* How can I update the games.db?
-  * Delete the games.db file in "C:\Users\USERNAME\Documents\cemu_UI" it will be downloaded again at the next start of cemu_UI.

 ## installation
 Simply download the cemu_UI.jar from [releases](https://github.com/Seil0/cemu_UI/releases), make sure you have the latest versionj of java 8 jre/jdk installed, open the file. cemu_UI creats a new directory "C:\Users\USERNAME\Documents\cemu_UI", where the database, settings and covers are stored.